 See more about predicted power here.

-Contracted power (colo edition only)
+Contracted power (colo)

 The contracted power for the rack is distributed on the rack PDUs or receptacles and used as estimated load.
 The contracted power is defined in the Colo overlay.

-Thresholds in Preferences>Power Capacity allow you to define the percentage of the contracted power to be used as estimated load.
+Thresholds in Preferences > Power Capacity allow you to define the percentage of the contracted power to be used as estimated load.